-Fine, "recall that this history of the world saw the light of day when two atoms encountered each other, two tornados, two chemical dances." -- [For] Turner, it's about chemical dances, of, fine.
-Yes, these are chemical dances of color. -- "This dawn of ourselves about the nothingness, I see them rise, I drench myself with them by reading Lucretius".
+Fine, "Imagine that the history of the world dates from the day when two atoms met, when two whirlwinds, two chemicals joined together." -- [For] Turner, it's about chemical dances, of, fine.
+Yes, these are chemical dances of color. -- "... this dawn of ourselves above nothingness, I can see them rising, I immerse myself in them when I read Lucretius."
 And then, in fact, Cézanne read lots of Lucretius, fine.
 And, in fact, Lucretius's interest concerns atoms, of course, the dance of atoms, but equally strangely, it concerns colors and light.
 There's no question of understanding anything in Lucretius if one doesn't attend to what he says about color and light in relation to the atom, fine.

-"These great rainbows, these cosmic prisms... these great rainbows, these cosmic prisms, this dawn of ourselves about the nothingness, I see them rise, I drench myself with them by reading Lucretius.
-Under this fine rain" - he's standing under a fine rain - "under this fine rain" - that's what his subject is for painting, this fine rain.
-And understand, although he creates a portrait, although he creates a pot, although he paints a woman, fine, one mustn't forget this, that's it's always about expressing the fine rain, or expressing something of this order - "Under this fine rain, I breathe in the virginity of the world."
+"These rainbows, these cosmic prisms, this dawn of ourselves above nothingness, I see them rising, I immerse myself in them when I read Lucretius.
+In this fine rain ... " - he's standing under a fine rain - "in this fine rain" - that's what his subject is for painting, this fine rain.
+And understand, although he creates a portrait, although he creates a pot, although he paints a woman, fine, one mustn't forget this, that's it's always about expressing the fine rain, or expressing something of this order - "In this fine rain, I breathe the virginity of the world."
 What does "the virginity of the world" mean?
 It's the world before man and before the world, before man and before the world.
 Fine, but what is this?

-"A sharp sense of nuances labors within me.
-I feel myself colored by all the nuances of the infinite.
-At that point, I am simply but one with my painting (mon tableau)."
-This is strange, "I am simply but one with my painting"; what does that mean?
+"A sharp sense of nuances works on me.
+I feel myself colored by all the nuances of infinity.
+At that moment, I am as one with my painting."
+This is strange, "I am as one with my painting"...; what does that mean?
 We have to comment on this precisely, my painting in waiting since -- as the rest will remind us even more precisely - he hasn't yet begun to paint.
 Perhaps we even have a reason for already understanding better, or for anticipating why the catastrophe belongs to the act of painting.
 [The painting] comes before.
 It occurs during as well.
-But it begins before the catastrophe.
+But the catastrophe, it begins before.
 The painting is yet to be painted.

 "Under this fine rain, I breathe in the virginity of the world."
-A sharp sense of the labor, it's the pre-pictorial labor, and here, the catastrophe is already pre-pictorial.
+A sharp sense of work, it's the prepictorial work, and here, the catastrophe is already pre-pictorial.
 That at once suits us fine and yet bothers us because at that point, a definition for it, also pre-pictorial, is necessary.
 It's as if the condition for painting comes before the act of painting.